Sydney winter activities

 With frequent sunny days, you can take in all the regular sights and activities in Sydney in winter, but cooler temperatures mean this is the perfect time for long walks.
-The Bondi to Coogee Coastal Walk provides lovely coastal scenery even if swimming is probably off the agenda – although you could take the chilly plunge at Bondi Icebergs provides a hit of endorphins like nothing else.
+The Bondi to Coogee Coastal Walk provides lovely coastal scenery even if swimming is probably off the agenda – although a chilly plunge at Bondi Icebergs provides a hit of endorphins like nothing else.

 Keep your eye on the ocean, because winter is whale-watching season in Sydney, when southern right and humpback whales are commonly seen from the clifftops.
 For an up-close spectacle, join a cruise with Whale Watching Sydney or Oz Whale Watching.

 Ride the ferry from Circular Quay to Manly and relax on the sunny harbour and ocean promenades.
 The stunning 10km Manly to Spit Bridge Walk leads through cliff-hugging national park with outstanding harbour views and quiet sandy enclaves to stop for breaks.

 A winter Saturday is the perfect time to discover Sydney’s markets.
 There’s plenty to choose from: Paddington Markets sits in the heart of this historic, chic suburb, also home to a great array of Australian designer label boutiques and very close to the vast greenery of Centennial Parklands.